CSV to PDF Report Generator: Turn Spreadsheet Data Into Client-Ready Reports

 - A line chart showing hours trending over the month

-- A bar chart breaking down hours by consultant
+- A bar chart breaking down hours by client

-- An AI-written insight: "Consultant B's billable hours dropped 18% in the final week — worth checking in before month-end invoicing."
+- An AI-written insight: "GreenLeaf's project hours dropped significantly in the final week — worth checking in before month-end invoicing."

 - Your logo and brand color on every page